shadowboxingskills/ppchain/README.rst

 --------

 Generative AI meets Probabilistic Programming.
-PP Chain, your open source toolkit for intuitive, powerful modeling.
+PP Chain, your open-source toolkit for intuitive, powerful modeling.
 Your copilot to build model internal representations and optimize your Bayesian workflow.

 |